teddyhn/zenitsu/README.md

 # Zenitsu

-A lightning-fast anime and manga tracker with [Kitsu](https://kitsu.io/) integration, built with React.
+A lightning-fast anime and manga tracker with [Kitsu](https://kitsu.io/) integration, built in React.